alicewy/alicewy.github.io/essays/More-Than-Meets-The-I-CS.md

 entailed, and I couldn't imagine my life going in either direction.
 And then, perchance, it somehow happened that I found out that Computer
 Science was a major.
 Without even a second thought about the rest, I immediately decided to declare a Computer Science major, even if I really didn't know anything about programming, but I couldn't help but think: "this is very, very, very much cooler."
-Now perhaps, because of the irrational passion I have for the major, but even if I experience difficulties, and I often do, I have never thought of doing anything else.
+Now perhaps, because of the irrational passion I have for the major, even if I experience difficulties, and I often do, I have never thought of doing anything else.

 <img class="ui centered medium image" width= "50%" src="../images/passion.jpg">
-**<small><center> “If you do what you love, you’ll never work a day in your life.” -Marc Anthony </center></small>**
+<small><center> “If you do what you love, you’ll never work a day in your life.” -Marc Anthony </center></small>

 ## Software Engineering and its usefulness